mdn/content/files/en-us/web/http/status/index.md

 - {{HTTPStatus(412, "412 Precondition Failed")}}
   - : The client has indicated preconditions in its headers which the server does not meet.
 - {{HTTPStatus(413, "413 Payload Too Large")}}
-  - : Request entity is larger than limits defined by server; the server might close the connection or return an `Retry-After` header field.
+  - : Request entity is larger than limits defined by server.
+The server might close the connection or return an `Retry-After` header field.
 - {{HTTPStatus(414, "414 URI Too Long")}}
   - : The URI requested by the client is longer than the server is willing to interpret.
 - {{HTTPStatus(415, "415 Unsupported Media Type")}}
   - : The media format of the requested data is not supported by the server, so the server is rejecting the request.
 - {{HTTPStatus(416, "416 Range Not Satisfiable")}}
-  - : The range specified by the `Range` header field in the request can't be fulfilled; it's possible that the range is outside the size of the target URI's data.
+  - : The range specified by the `Range` header field in the request cannot be fulfilled.
+It's possible that the range is outside the size of the target URI's data.
 - {{HTTPStatus(417, "417 Expectation Failed")}}
-  - : This response code means the expectation indicated by the `Expect` request header field can't be met by the server.
+  - : This response code means the expectation indicated by the `Expect` request header field cannot be met by the server.
 - {{HTTPStatus(418, "418 I'm a teapot")}}
   - : The server refuses the attempt to brew coffee with a teapot.
 - {{HTTPStatus(421, "421 Misdirected Request")}}